10 tips for organising your export of grains, pulses and oilseeds to Europe

 If you cannot find your specific product within the GAFTA standard contract forms, use one of the contracts as an example to create or review your own contract.

 Use your rights as a supplier

-When doing business with large, dominant buyers, you will soon be able to invoke your rights as a supplier.
-The European Commission has proposed a new directive to protect small and medium-sized suppliers in the food supply chain from unfair trade practices imposed by economically stronger buyers.
-The directive aims to protect farmers, processors, distributors, producer organisations as well as suppliers from outside the European Union.
+When doing business with large, dominant buyers, you can invoke your rights as a supplier.
+The European Commission has introduced Directive 2019/633 on unfair trading practices in business-to-business relationships in the agricultural and food supply chain.
+This directive aims to protect small and medium-sized suppliers in the food supply chain from unfair trade practices imposed by economically stronger buyers.
+It protects farmers, processors, distributors, producer organisations as well as suppliers from outside the European Union.

 The directive will prohibit a number of practices or only allow them when unambiguously agreed upon.
 Among the practices that will be prohibited are, for example: